AlexisParder/42_Cursus/ft_printf/README_EN.md

 This project strengthens skills in parsing logic, base conversions, buffer management, and function architecture.

 ## Instructions
-- Use the `make` command to generate the archive.
+- Use the `make` command to compile the archive.
 - Export the `ft_printf.a` and `ft_printf.h` files to the program that requires the `ft_printf` function.

 ## Example of usage